-- 2.8.1 Criterion ENV8 (e) requires that applicants protect surface and groundwater when planning for and implementing development proposals.
+- 2.8.1 Criterion ENV8 (e) requires that applicants developers protect surface and groundwater when planning for and implementing development proposals.
 Surface water is an important natural resource used for many purposes, especially public supply and irrigation.
 Groundwater provides approximately one third of the drinking water in England, and it also maintains the flow in many of the country's rivers.
-It is therefore crucial that development protects surface and groundwater sources, and a preliminary site investigation is necessary in this regard.
+It is therefore crucial that development protects surface and groundwater sources, and a preliminary site investigation, prior to permission being granted, is necessary in this regard.
 This investigation should gather background information about surface and groundwater sources, which will need to be considered during planning, design and construction.
 These water sources may merit more detailed physical investigations, such as site surveys.
-See table 2 in Part Three of this SPD which provides a list of the supporting documents commonly required to accompany a planning application. - 2.8.2 Criterion ENV8 (f) focuses specifically on Source Protection Zones (SPZs), which are areas close to drinking water sources where the risk associated with groundwater contamination is greatest.
+See table 2 in Part Three of this SPD which provides a list of the supporting documents commonly required to accompany a planning application.
+Please also refer to paragraph 2.2.2 for information on the approach of the Environment Agency to groundwater protection. - 2.8.2 Criterion ENV8 (f) requires developers to ensure that sources of ground water supply are protected by guiding development away from focuses specifically on Source Protection Zones (SPZs), which are areas close to drinking water sources where the risk associated with groundwater contamination is greatest.
 The Environment Agency has defined SPZs for groundwater sources such as wells, boreholes and springs used for public drinking water supply.
 It is important for any site proposal to consider its location in relation to SPZs in the Craven local plan area.
-The location of SPZs in the Craven area is available to view with the following mapping website: https://magic.defra.gov.uk/.
+The location of SPZs in the Craven Local Plan area is with the following mapping website: available view at https://magic.defra.gov.uk/.
+These SPZs are also shown on the Craven Local Plan Proposals Map.
 These zones show the risk of contamination from any activities that may cause pollution in the area.
 Generally, the closer the activity is, the greater the risk to groundwater.
+In considering the impact of any proposal on SPZs and any appropriate mitigation measures, applicants are advised to liaise with the Environment Agency and the relevant water/waste water undertaker.
+The mitigating measures could relate to the masterplanning of the site, the detailed design of the site, and measures to manage the impact of the construction process on the groundwater environment.